infinitered/ReactNativeEssentialsStarterPack/docs/environment-setup-guide.md

 <img src="./images/sdk-manager.png" width="500" />

-Under Android 13 (Tiramisu), select the following (be sure to click on `Show Package Details` to be able to see the specific items listed below):
+Under Android 15 (VanillaIceCream), select the following (be sure to click on `Show Package Details` to be able to see the specific items listed below):

-- Android SDK Platform 33
+- Android SDK Platform 35
 - Intel x86 Atom_64 System Image or Google APIs Intel x86 Atom System Image or (for Apple M1 Silicon) Google APIs ARM 64 v8a System Image

-Under SDK Tools, make sure Android SDK Build Tools v34.0.0 and v33.0.X are selected.
+Under SDK Tools, make sure Android SDK Build Tools v35.0.0 is selected.

 Click "OK" to install.